peteash10/art.peteashton.com/CV.md

 **[Black Hole Club](http://www.vividprojects.org.uk/programme/blackholeclub2018/)** - Member of Vivid Project's programme for artists, designers, curators and writers in the West Midlands to share and test ideas.

+**[Optical Array](http://art.peteashton.com/optical-array/)** - Installation for Stellar, a group show commissioned by Lumen.

 **[Blow-Up 2018](http://art.peteashton.com/blow-up-2018/)** - Reimagining the 1960s mystery film as a metaphor for our relationship with data corporations.
 In this version David Hemmings is The Data Centre.

 ### As Practitioner

-**[Rivers of the World](https://thamesfestivaltrust.org/our-work/education-programme/rivers-of-the-world)** - Artist facilitator producing three artworks with students at Worcestershire schools to be exhibited during Autumn.
-In progress.
+**[Rivers of the World](https://thamesfestivaltrust.org/our-work/education-programme/rivers-of-the-world)** - Artist facilitator producing three artworks with students at Worcestershire schools for national touring exhibtion during Autumn. *In progress.*

+**[Escaping Victimhood](http://www.escapingvictimhood.com)** - Photography walk comissioned as part of therapeutic retreat.

 ## 2017